 The following are typical mount commands for various systems.
-The name of the device representing the CD/DVD-ROM is different on different systems.
+The name of the device representing the CD/DVD is different on different systems.
 To determine the device name, consult the documentation for your platform.
-In the following commands, the CD mount point (represented by ) or DVD mount point (represented by ) could be different for your platform.
+In the following commands, the CD/DVD mount point (represented by ) could be different for your platform.
 Common CD mount points are /cdrom and /mnt/cdrom and common DVD mount points are /dvdrom and /mnt/dvdrom.

 On some Linux systems, the CD/DVD may be mounted automatically with the noexec option.
 This prevents binaries on the disc from being executed and may cause "Permission denied" messages to appear during installation.
-The workaround for this issue is to unmount the CD/DVD using umount or umount , respectively, and then manually remount the disc using the appropriate command shown in the table.
+The solution for this issue is to unmount the CD/DVD using umount and then manually remount the disc using the appropriate command shown in the table.

 After you have finished using the CD/DVD, you must unmount it.
-Typically, the unmount commands are umount or umount .
+Typically, the unmount command is umount .
 Before unmounting the CD/DVD make sure that no programs are running from the CD/DVD, no files are open, and no users have a directory on the CD/DVD as their current working directory.